infobip-community/restaurant-reservations-demo/README.md

 => "1666752518753123456"
 ```

-Hash the base_string using the Client Secret as key with a MAC (Message Authentication Code) implementation and the HmacSHA256 algorithm, then get the hexadecimal value for that hash.
+4. Hash the base_string using the Client Secret as the key with a MAC (Message Authentication Code) implementation and the **HmacSHA256** algorithm, and then get the hexadecimal value for that hash.

 ```aidl
 hash = Mac.useAlgorithm(HmacSHA256).withKey(client_secret).hashString(base_string)
 signature = hexValue(hash)
 => "D138B40319432FF816072FC9C1B51594F73904175E9A9ED01873EB7B31E3801D"
 ```

-Extract and compare the signature we sent you in the X-Ib-Exchange-Req-Signature header with the signature you generated.
+5. Extract and compare the signature sent to you in the X-Ib-Exchange-Req-Signature header with the signature you generated.
-For this example, D138B40319432FF816072FC9C1B51594F73904175E9A9ED01873EB7B31E3801D will be the signature in the header.
+For this example, **D138B40319432FF816072FC9C1B51594F73904175E9A9ED01873EB7B31E3801D** will be the signature in the header.

 ```aidl
 header_signature = extract(X-Ib-Exchange-Req-Signature)